 Work pens have come a long way since the days of the quill.
 Today it seems there are as many types of pens as there are people to use them.
 Everything from gold plated fountain pens to super cheap disposable ballpoints that form the bulk of pens sold worldwide.
 In this review guide we’re going to take a look at the top pens for work.
 For this list we’re going to assume that you have a position of some authority and that you are looking for more than one of those disposable convenience store pens.
-We’re going to start with our 3 favorites and then go from there.
 Remember the opinions expressed here are those of our product review experts.

 Throwing shade at the Montblanc Cruise Collection black ballpoint would be like trying to find fault with a Lamborghini.
 It’s the one writing instrument recognized from the courtroom to the boardroom to the break room for its consistent excellence.